p-chambers/occ_airconics/doc/examples.md

 Transonic Airliner
 ------------------

 In this example, the transonic airliner geometry example from the Rhinoceros Airconics plugin [1] is shown.
 All renderings are static images here, but represent interactive renderings when run as an IPython notebook available [here](https://github.com/p-chambers/occ_airconics/blob/master/examples/notebooks/notebook_examples.ipynb).
-Interactive shapes can be viewed by clicking the shape hyperlinks however, as produced by the pythonocc-core *x3dom* renderer.
+Interactive shapes can be viewed by clicking the shape hyperlinks however, as produced by the *PythonOCC* *x3dom* renderer.

-For examples using the pythonocc-core Qt viewer, refer to the airconics [examples/core directory](https://github.com/p-chambers/occ_airconics/tree/master/examples/core)
+For examples using the *pythonocc-core* Qt viewer, refer to the *occ-airconics* [examples/core directory](https://github.com/p-chambers/occ_airconics/tree/master/examples/core)

 ```python
 import airconics